-Talk to your doctor or pharmacist before taking Fluoxetine capsules if any of the following applies to you:
+Talk to your doctor or pharmacist before taking Fluoxetine Capsules if any of the following

-- Heart problems; - appearance of fever, muscle stiffness or tremor, changes in your mental state like confusion, irritability and extreme agitation; you may suffer from the so called "serotonin syndrome" or "neuroleptic malignant syndrome".
-Although this syndrome occurs rarely it may result in potentially life threatening conditions; contact your doctor immediately, since Fluoxetine capsules might need to be discontinued. - mania now or in the past; if you have a manic episode, contact your doctor immediately because Fluoxetine capsules might need to be discontinued; - history of bleeding disorders or appearance of bruises or unusual bleeding or if you are pregnant (see 'Pregnancy'); - ongoing treatment with medicines that thin the blood (see 'Other medicines and Fluoxetine capsules); - epilepsy or fits.
-If you have a fit (seizures) or experience an increase in seizure frequency, contact your doctor immediately; Fluoxetine capsules might need to be discontinued; - ongoing ECT (electroconvulsive therapy); - ongoing treatment with tamoxifen (used to treat breast cancer) (see 'Other medicines and Fluoxetine capsules'); - starting to feel restless and cannot sit or stand still (akathisia).
-Increasing your dose of Fluoxetine capsules may make this worse; - diabetes (your doctor may need to adjust your dose of insulin or other antidiabetic treatment); - liver problems (your doctor may need to adjust your dosage); - low resting heart rate and/or if you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water tablets); - ongoing treatment with diuretics (water tablets), especially if you are elderly; - glaucoma (increased pressure in the eye); - Medicines like Fluoxetine Capsules(so called SSRIs/SNRIs) may cause symptoms of sexual dysfunction (see section 4).
-In some cases, these symptoms have continued after stopping treatment. - The use of Buprenorphine/opioid together with Fluoxetine capsules can lead to serotonin syndrome, a potentially life-threatening condition (see "Other medicines and Fluoxetine capsules").
+- heart problems; - appearance of fever, muscle stiffness or tremor, changes in your mental state like confusion, irritability and extreme agitation; you may suffer from the so-called "serotonin syndrome" or "neuroleptic malignant syndrome".
+Although this syndrome occurs rarely it may result in potentially life threatening conditions; contact your doctor immediately, since Fluoxetine capsules might need to be discontinued; - mania now or in the past; if you have a manic episode, contact your doctor immediately because Fluoxetine capsules might need to be discontinued; - history of bleeding disorders or appearance of bruises or unusal bleeding or if you are preganant (see Pregnancy, breast-feeding and fertility') - ongoing treatment with medicines that thin the blood (see 'Taking other medicines'); - epilepsy or fits.
+If you have a fit (seizures) or experience an increase in seizure frequency, contact your doctor immediately; Fluoxetine capsules might need to be discontinued: - ongoing ECT (electro-convulsive therapy); - ongoing treatment with tamoxifen (used to treat breast cancer) (see 'Taking other medicines'): - starting to feel restless and cannot sit or stand still (akathisia).
+Increasing your dose of Fluoxetine capsules may make this worse; - diabetes (your doctor may need to adjust your dose of insulin or other antidiabetic - liver problems (your doctor may need to adjust your dosage) - low resting heart-rate and/or if you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water - ongoing treatment with diuretics (water tablets), especially if you are elderly; - glaucoma (increased pressure in the eye). - If you are taking buprenorphine-containing medicinal products.
+The use of these medicines together with Fluoxetine capsules can lead to serotonin syndrome, a potentially life-threatening condition (see "Other medicines and Fluoxetine capsules").